xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-reimage.md

 In case of doubt, please open a TAC case.

+The procedure will leverage UCS Cisco Integrated Management Controller (CIMC) to access KVM.
+Console access is done using the physical COM port located on the rear side of the appliance.
+By default, Serial Over LAN (SOL) feature is disabled on CIMC.
+Note SOL and physical COM port cannot be activated simultaneously.
+Refer to UCS C220 M7 [installation guide](https://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/c/hw/C220M7/install/b-c220-m7-installation-guide.pdf)for more information.

 # Cisco IOS XRv 9000 ISO Download
 IOS XR 24.4.1 image can be downloaded from [this](https://software.cisco.com/download/home/286288939/type/280805694) location.
 The file fullk9-R-XRV9000-2441-RR.tar must be used: it contains k9 package for crypto features (e.g SSH), and the image is optimized for a BGP Route-Reflector function: 72GB of RAM is dedicated to the virtual Route Processor, 16GB for the virtual Line Card.